sciZer0/7/v/README.md

 * Hyde Park

 <i><b>
-The enormous benefit from voting, among others, is that the more tokens are being locked for voting, the less tokens in real circulation — and this is without using any inflating practice that, for example, traditional staking always does.
+The enormous benefit from voting, among others, is that the more tokens are being locked for voting, the less tokens are in real circulation — and this is without using an inflating practice that, for example, traditional staking always does use.

 From day one, on the Vote blockchain, there are 1,000,000 Voters and a lot of Automatic and Non-Automatic Proposals to vote.

 Importantly, even though not each Voter might vote, and plus, a Voter might spend only their idle time on voting, nevertheless at best, massive competitive-votings, happening on the Vote blockchain, might additionally decrease the Vote token's real circulating supply significantly — of course, resulting in an additional rise in the voting power of the Vote token.

-And of course, there will be such things as voting on funding common goods and retaining the Voter's personal achievements by the  SBT/NFT — and a lot of other things.
 </b></i>